Company fined 1,190,000 EUR for text messages

 Shortcodes.org is a community-driven short code directory that allows users to report SMS messages received from short code numbers.
 It’s a free service used to verify which companies are sending messages and if they are following industry regulation.
 Created in early 2017, Shortcodes.org has accrued over 600,000 short code numbers and thousands of user reports.

 Since the reports began, Shortcodes.org has received over 50 reports from users stating they were unknowingly subscribed to the service and being charged a fee upwards of £4.50 (US $5.93) a week without actually having signed up.
 Many had no idea how this was happening.
 One “subscriber” stated that when they pulled their phone out of their bag “an ad page opened in Chrome, for a company called Gamazing” and after, received the message notifying them of their subscription without ever entering their number.
 Was this a simple mistake that could easily be fixed?
 In theory, but for those receiving these messages, it was not a simple “STOP” response that was enough.

 Behind the Celldorado tradename, were Dutch-based companies Artiq Mobile BV and Blinck International BV.
 Blinck International was later rebranded as CLIQ Digital BV.
-Consumers ran into their ads online, leading them to believe they were playing a game.
-In actuality, they were unknowingly being subscribed to their fee-based service.
-That sounds very similar to the reports consumers are making against Gamazing’s services as well.
+Reports from consumers stated that they allegedly ran into their ads online, leading them to believe they were playing a game.
+Allegedly, they were unknowingly being subscribed to their fee-based service.
+That seems to sound similar to the reports consumers are making against Gamazing’s services as well.

-Current regulations obviously aren’t enough, as these companies continue to skirt any responsibility.
-The SMS marketing industry has left room for plenty of unethical practices, and this seems to require a shift to a new style of marketing, one which can be regulated much better and completely removes spam.
+Current regulations seem to not be enough, as these companies continue to skirt any responsibility.
+The SMS marketing industry appears to have left room for plenty of unethical practices, and this seems to require a shift to a new style of marketing, one which can be regulated much better and helps remove spam.